 If the solar system were imagined as an orrery floating untethered in a large room, heliocentrism would be the worldview that results from standing on the floor, grabbing the model sun and holding it still while the planets whirl about it.
 Geocentrism would be the worldview that results from grabbing the Earth instead; were you to do this, you would see the Sun and the Moon orbiting the Earth, the other planets orbiting the Sun, and their own moons orbiting them.
 None of the internal workings of the orrery would break either way.
 Physical science cannot say that the choice to grab the Earth is wrong per se, although it cannot say that it is right per se either; you could just as easily grab the asteroid Ceres or Halley’s Comet.
 But if there is a reason to adopt a particular worldview based on revelation rather than experiment, the question is no longer scientific.

 Inescapably, the perspective of the sacred scriptures and Christian tradition is geocentric; this is the literal sense of their words, which remains sacrosanct.
 The Apostles’ Creed states that Jesus Christ descended into Hell and ascended into Heaven.
-Presumably, this means something more profound and more sublime than that Jesus Christ went toward the center of the Earth, and then went away from its surface in the opposite direction - an ineffable movement between ontological levels, perhaps.
+Presumably, these words mean something more profound and more sublime than that Jesus Christ went toward the center of the Earth, and then went away from its surface in the opposite direction; perhaps they mean that He passed ineffably between ontological levels.
 But greater meanings do not obliterate lesser meanings.
 The witnesses to these holy events described them as descent and ascent, and in no other way.
 Nobody who believes that the Creed actually means something can maintain that they intended these words to be arbitrary, or entirely unrelated to descent and ascent as humanly understood and experienced.